 It wasn’t just electric Guitars that Marr used - he was a dab hand with an acoustic as well.
 He can be seen playing a Gibson J160 on the tracks “William, It Was Really Nothing” and “Please Please Please Let Me Get What I Want”.
 The acoustic guitar is particularly noticeable on the latter track, due to its very minimalistic composition.
 He is also a fan of Martin acoustics, in particular a D28 and D45 which he has used in recordings and tours during his time with The Smiths and in later performances.
 Getting hold of either one of these can be prohibitive, but Martin has been a consistently high-quality producer of acoustic guitars, so you can really just take your pick there.
 Rather than trying to find a guitar that sounds just like the ones that Marr uses when he goes acoustic, it would be more sensible to find a guitar that you just enjoy playing.
-If you’re stuck for ideas, we’ve put together an acoustic guitar buying guide that you can check out at your leisure.

 In 2006 Johnny Marr joined the American Indie-Rock band Modest Mouse.
 Isaac Brock gave him a Fender Jaguar - and Marr quickly became enamoured with the guitar for its distinctive tone.
 There were some elements of the guitar that Marr felt needed improvement, so he worked with Fender to design his own signature version of the Jaguar, and the instrument they finally produced is a guitar that holds up his legacy well - although it’s been heavily modified from the standard version.
 There are two elements in particular which he changed: the bridge, which he swapped out for a Mustang, and the pickup switching system which he altered to more closely resemble a telecaster.